MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ## Share your providers

-If you want to use your provider definition on another environment or share your solution, you can export your provider solution.
+If you want to use your provider definition in another environment or share your solution, export your provider solution.
 For more information, see [Export solutions](/powerapps/maker/data-platform/export-solutions).